Smartling/SmartlingHelp/_articles/learning/videos/translating-with-smartling-a-video-guide-for-translator-editors-and-reviewers.md

 ---

-In this video we walk you through the dashboard and how to easily translate or review your content.&nbsp;
+In this video we walk you through the dashboard and how to easily translate or review your content.